stateful/docs.runme.dev/docs/configuration/cell-level.md

 ### **Terminal Row**

-On Runme outputs are saved in lines also known as rows.
-The number of lines or rows in which an output should be rendered is defined by a setting known as Terminal row.
-Terminal row allows you to set the number of rows with which your output should be displayed under a cell.
+The number of rows an output should be rendered is defined by a setting known as Terminal row.
+Set the number of rows with which your output should be displayed under a cell, 10 rows is the default.
-Where the terminal row is not set or defined, Runme displayed the output in 10 rows by default.

 #### How To Set Up Terminal Row